kaleido-io/kaleido-iden3-samples/README.md

 ```

 `--holder AliceWonder` tells the program to use the private key and the merkletree of the identity `AliceWonder`.
+`--qrcode <file>` tells the program to decode the proof request from the QR code image file
-`--challenge 12345` tells the program to sign the unique challenge nonce `12345`, which is supposed to be a unique nonce as part of the challenge
+`--challenge 12345` tells the program to sign the unique challenge nonce `12345`, which is an alternative to using the QR code

 ## Generate the Zero Knowledge Proof for the Claim Challenge

 We use snark.js again to generate the proof, using the inputs that have been generated in the above step.

 ```
-export HOLDER=AliceWonder
 cd holder/wallet
-node index.js
+node index.js --holder AliceWonder --qrcode /Users/alice/Downloads/challenge-qr.png
 ```